Thedanbrown/Team-Profile-Generator/README.md

   This repository contains a command line based Profile generator for members of your Dev team using node.js that will generate an HTML file to deploy and display.

+  Uses inquirer for prompts, jest for unit testing, bootstrap for simple styling of the generated html

   ![Sample Generated HTML](./img/OurTeam.png)

   ## [Installation](#table-of-contents)